Zombie Cambridge Analytica told 'death' can't save it from the law

 The company provided only limited information.
 The enforcement notice (PDF) sent to SCL Elections explained that as well as believing Cambridge Analytica had held back information, there was not an “an adequate explanation of where the data had been obtained from or how it would be used.”

-Cambridge had fobbed off the his request for more detail, which led to the deliberation that concluded on Saturday.
+Cambridge Analytica fobbed off this request for more detail, which led to the watchdog's deliberation that concluded on Saturday.

 Cambridge Analytica had also tried to deny the regulator's jurisdiction.